 It is now 6 weeks since your injury and you can start to wean out of you boot.
-Stop using it around your own home first and continue wearing it for longer distances.
-You should aim to be walking without your boot by 8 weeks after injury.
+Stop using it around your own home first; you may need to use it for longer walks initially.
+You should aim to be walking without your boot by 6-8 weeks post injury.